OpenDirective/brian/README.md

 ## Technical features

 The architecture is HTML based clients in collaboration with a web service.
-Initially the UX is optimsed for Desktop and tablet form factors.
+Initially the UX is optimised for Desktop and tablet form factors.

 * Front-end is HTML, CSS, Javascript (ES5)
 * Server is Javascript nodejs and hapi web server